sgreenl5/Visualization/README.md

 # Visualization
 C and Python scripts, 2018

-Scientific visualization projects using the following tools and techniques:
+Scientific visualization using the following tools and techniques:

 Streamlines,
 Runga Kutta-4,